Skip to main content

 Create Turnitin Assignments

-For instructions regarding creating an assignment using Turnitin on Canvas, please refer to the Ed Tech website.
+For instructions regarding creating an assignment using Turnitin on Canvas, please refer to Turnitin's Guides.

 Let students know you're using Turnitin.